 - Cut sod to fit the rectangle with your shovel or knife.

-- Fill rectangle as seamlessly as possible.
+- Fill the rectangle as seamlessly as possible.
 There should be no gaps between the sod and existing grass.

 Whenever possible, use one larger piece of sod instead of several small ones.
 Small bits of sod dry out easily and may wither.